Why is Your Dog so Itchy?

 While allergic skin disease is seldom cured it can be very well managed so your dog has a comfortable life.
 Medications used to reduce itch may be monthly Cytopoint injections, daily Apoquel tablets and short courses of corticosteroids.
 Shampoos, conditioners and mousses treat bacterial and yeast infections and improve skin health.
 Ear drops treat ear infections and reduce inflammation.
 Samples from skin and ears are checked under the microscope help guide treatment.

-Skin issues can be successfully managed with home visits by working with you to find solutions that keep your dog most comfortable and suit your lifestyle and budget.
+Skin issues can be successfully managed with home visits by working with you to find solutions that keep your dog most comfortable, reduce secondary infections and suit your lifestyle and budget.

 Comments